Darkstar-GmbH/.github/profile/README.md

 # Next to come

-We are currently working on a Microsoft Powershell module that will greatly enhance the TAB completion experience.
+We are currently working on a [Module](https://www.powershellgallery.com/) for the [Microsoft Powershell](https://github.com/PowerShell/PowerShell) that will greatly enhance the TAB completion experience.
 We will announce it as soon as it gets ready.

 # Contribution